Code-Institute-Submissions/katjacodes-invoicingApp_OctResub/README.md

 Testing information can be found in a separate [TESTING.md file](TESTING.md).

 ## Deployment
-This project was developed using the [Gitpod](https://gitpod.io), committed to git, and pushed to GitHub using the Gitpod terminal.
+This project was developed using the [Gitpod](https://gitpod.io) deveopment environment, committed to git, and pushed to GitHub using the Gitpod terminal.

-To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/katjacodes/northern-sonoma-CERT), the following process was completed:
+To deploy this page to [Heroku](https://heroku.com/) from its [GitHub repository](https://github.com/katjacodes/invoicingApp), the following process was completed:
 1. Log into GitHub.
 2. Klick on the account avatar in the top right corner and select "Your repositories" from the dropdown menu.
 3. From the list of repositories, select **northern-sonoma-CERT**.